-Oklahoma has developed the Oklahoma Alternate Assessment Program (OAAP) in order to broaden the inclusion of children with disabilities in the state assessment program.
+Oklahoma has developed the Oklahoma Alternate Assessment Program (OAAP) in order to to provide an appropriate assessment for students with the most significant cognitive disabilities.
+The Every Student Succeeds Act (ESSA) language identifies that only 1% of the total tested population can take the alternate assessment.
 The Criteria Checklist is intended to assist IEP teams in determining whether a student should participate in the regular assessment, with or without accommodations, or in an alternate assessment and to address documentation requirements under IDEA.
 For additional information on the OAAP, visit http://ok.gov/sde/assessment or contact the Special Education Office at (405) 521-3351.